domino170/git-github-tutorial/README.md

 # git-github-tutorial

-#Introduction
+This is a sample project for learning purpose

+## Introduction
+Some pictures

-#git and github training
+## git and github training